GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 !!!.aside.aside--note

-Note: Several of these concepts are covered in the Migrate to Event Driven Background Scripts article.
+Several of these concepts are covered in [Migrate to Event Driven Background Scripts][eventbgscripts].

 !!!